iifl-logo

 • Overseas corporate bodies, trusts, societies; subject to RBI approval.

-Now we come to the minimum investment in PMS or the minimum ticket size as it is called.
-The minimum investment in PMS has evolved.
-For example, the PMS minimum investment started with Rs.5 lakh in 1993 when the PMS regulations were first announced.
-Later, this was hiked to Rs.25 lakhs and in November 2019, SEBI further hiked the minimum investment in PMS to Rs.50 lakhs.
-SEBI has also stipulated that in case of a shortfall in individual accounts, the gap must be made good within a specified period.
+Now we arrive at the minimum investment in PMS, or the minimum ticket size as it is referred to.
+The minimum investment in PMS has undergone a change.
+For instance, the PMS minimum investment began at Rs.
+5 lakh in 1993 when the SEBI guidelines for PMS were initially released.
+Subsequently, this was raised to Rs.
+25 lakhs, and in November 2019, SEBI further raised the minimum investment in PMS to Rs.
+50 lakhs.
+SEBI has further provided that if there is a deficit in the individual accounts, then the deficit is to be filled within a particular time period.

-There has been a lot of debate about the minimum investment in PMS, which many feels has been a dampener to the growth of the PMS segment.
-However, this PMS minimum investment is purely designed to introduce an element of safety for the investors and to ensure that too many retail investors do not get drawn into PMS, which is a high-risk venture more suited to high net worth investors.
+There has been much controversy regarding the minimum investment in PMS, which has been a discouragement to the growth of the PMS segment for many.
+But this PMS minimum investment is solely aimed at providing a measure of security for the investors and to see that not too many retail investors get attracted towards PMS, which is a high-risk proposition better suited for High Net Worth Individuals (HNIs).
 The whole idea of the minimum investment in PMS is to keep it an exclusive service for investors with a higher risk appetite and a better understanding of risk.
-It is in this conte that the enhancement of the minimum investment in PMS to Rs.50 lakhs must be viewed.
+It is in this context that the enhancement of the minimum investment in PMS to Rs 50 lakhs must be viewed.

-The minimum investment in PMS also ensures that only serious investors go for this service with the necessary risk appetite and understanding of the markets.
+The minimum investment for Portfolio Management Services eligibility also ensures that only serious investors go for this service with the necessary risk appetite and understanding of the markets.
 Also, the PMS minimum investment condition puts a greater onus on the PMS fund managers to put more focus on a smaller family of investors to bring the best quality of service for them.

 What are the Types of Portfolio Management Services?